 - a.
-Lamp Posts/Street Lights these shall be environmentally-sound and shall complement the design of the tourism district. - b.
+Lamp Posts these shall be environmentally-sound and shall complement the design of the tourism district.
+Chinese lanterns or any other Chinese ornaments shall also be installed in the area during special occasions. - b.
 Sidewalks these shall be widened and/or cleared of obstructions to give due consideration for pedestrians and persons with disabilities (PWDs).
-Walkways may likewise be landscaped for aesthetic purposes.
+Walkways may likewise be landscaped for aesthetic purposes. - c.
+Waiting Sheds these shall be designed according to theme.
+X